controlshift/slate/source/includes/_authenticated_api_webhook_endpoints.md

 Webhooks can be used by software engineers to integrate ControlShift with third-party systems.
 They allow engineers to build software that is triggered by events that take place within ControlShift.
 This authenticated endpoint provides status information about webhook endpoints.

+This is useful for customers who would like to build automated reporting to detect when webhooks have been disabled or are setup incorrectly.

 ### List Webhook Endpoints

 Show information about all of the webhook endpoints configured for organisation